openskies-sh/openskies-sh-articles/content/articles/ussp-software-verification.md

 ### Opensource Software Verification toolkit
 There have been efforts to develop this software verification framework via [InterUSS](https://interuss.org) in the open-source.
 The InterUSS verification toolkit offers a opensource and peer reviewed way to get UTM systems verified.
 USSPs, instead of developing / inventing a new self-verification process can adopt a already developed verification process that is fully open-source.
 In addition, USSPs can utilize fully-opensource tools to "adopt and extend" and develop verification processes for their circumstances.

+### OpenUTM Stack
+The [OpenUTM](https://utm.openskies.sh) stack is meant for organizations intending to stand up standards-compatible UTM capability, specifically it is for:

+- For **UTM Program managers** in Government organizations / authorities who want to participate in, verify and understand standards compatible UTM operations of outside companies
+- For **software developers** within organizations who want to test and verify data interoperability and standards complaince of their internal systems.

+To get a more detailed introduction to the UTM stack, see the [related article]({{< relref "open-utm-with-blender-spotlight.md" >}}).

 ### Verification by third party
 In many cases, in addition to the self-certification, third party verification might be required to ensure ongoing compliance.
 Openskies via the OpenUTM stack can help your Company with it.
 As experts in building UTM systems that pass the InterUSS based verification tests, we can help you with compliance and additionally standing UTM services within your company.